Occupancy Planes for Single-view RGB-D Human Reconstruction: Method

 \subsection{Training}

 The developed deep net to predict OPlanes is fully differentiable.
 We use $\theta$ to subsume all trainable parameters within the spatial network $f_\text{spatial}$ (\equref{eq: O_zi final}), the FPN network $f_\text{FPN}$, the RGB network $f_\text{RGB}$ (\equref{eq: rgb feat}), and the depth network $f_\text{depth}$ (\equref{eq: depth feat}).
 Further, we use $\widehat{\mathcal{O}}_\theta$ to refer to the predicted occupancy planes when using the parameter vector $\theta$.
+We train the deep net to predict OPlanes end-to-end with two losses by addressing